StephanArnas/CraftUI/README.md

 ## CfPicker

-Important properties available in the CfPicker:
+Key properties available in the CfPicker:

 - **Label** Provides a text label above the picker field
 - **SelectedItem** Two-way binding to the selected item from ItemsSource